 If you’re looking for a simple and fun mind mapping course that will teach you the basics in no time, check out the free MindMeister Academy!

 A few more tips to set you up for success

 1) The way to order the branches of your map is by starting at about 1 o’clock and going clockwise around the center.
 This is also how mind maps are generally read.

-3) Use plenty of colors, icons and images to make your map more unique and memorable.
-You can also develop your own system of color codes and icons which you can then re-use for all your maps.
+3) Be sure to use plenty of colors, icons and images to make your map more unique and memorable!
+You can also develop your own system of color codes and icons, which you can then re-use for all your maps.

 4) You can link from one mind map to another.
 This way you can create an index map for a subject with an overview of the entire year’s curriculum, and from there link to a number of sub maps that store your notes for individual lectures.

 Mind maps always follow the same principle, but that doesn’t mean they all look the same.
 In fact, mind mapping is a very personal thing, and when multiple people mind map the same information, no map will look exactly like the next.
 Of course, the look of your map also largely depends on the information it visualizes.
 Below you’ll find a few memorable mind map examples for your inspiration.

 Questions in Latin

 Notes from a high school Latin class